 Medicines

-While some parents use lukewarm sponge baths to lower fever, this method only helps temporarily, if at all.
-In fact, sponge baths can make kids uncomfortable.
+Lukewarm sponge baths to lower a fever generally are not recommended.
+In fact, sponge baths can make kids uncomfortable from shivering.
 Never use rubbing alcohol (it can cause poisoning when absorbed through the skin) or ice packs/cold baths (they can cause chills that can raise body temperature).

 Food and Drinks

-Offer plenty of fluids to avoid dehydration because fevers make kids lose fluids more rapidly than usual.
-Water, soup, ice pops, and flavored gelatin are all good choices.
-Avoid drinks with caffeine, including colas and tea, because they can make dehydration worse by increasing urination (peeing).
+Offer plenty of liquids to avoid dehydration because fevers make kids lose fluids faster than usual.
+Oral rehydration solutions (like Pedialyle, Enfalyte, or store brands) are a good choice.
+You also can give water, soup, ice pops, and flavored gelatin.
+Avoid drinks with caffeine, including colas and tea, which can make dehydration worse by making kids pee more often.

-In general, let kids eat what they want (in reasonable amounts), but don't force it if they don't feel like it.
+Let kids eat what they want (in reasonable amounts), but don't force it if they don't feel like eating much.

 When Should I Call the Doctor?

-The exact temperature that should trigger a call to the doctor depends on a child's age, the illness, and whether there are other symptoms with the fever.
+The temperature that should trigger a call to the doctor depends on a child's age, the illness, and whether they have other symptoms.
+You might ask if your doctor has specific guidelines on when to call about a fever.

-• refuses fluids or seems too ill to drink adequately
+• doesn't want to drink liquids or seems too ill to drink enough

 • has lasting diarrhea or repeated vomiting